The Local Employment Effects of Pollution Abatement Infrastructure Investments (March 2026, submitted)

 We study how households update their beliefs about the economic effects of tariffs following the April 2, 2025, policy announcement (“Liberation Day”).
 Using experimental evidence, we document substantial disagreement in subjective economic models—driven primarily by political affiliation rather than demographic characteristics.
-Providing research-based, neutral information leads to changes in expectations: information about the near-complete pass-through of tariffs to consumer prices induces upward revisions in inflation expectations, particularly among Democrats, while information on the employment effects of tariffs leads to increased unemployment expectations, mainly among Republicans.
+Providing politically neutral, research-based information leads to changes in expectations: information about the near-complete pass-through of tariffs to consumer prices induces upward revisions in inflation expectations, particularly among Democrats, while information on the employment effects of tariffs leads to increased unemployment expectations, mainly among Republicans.
 Despite these revisions in macroeconomic beliefs, support for the administration’s economic policy remains unchanged.
 Our findings highlight the role of partisan alignment in shaping responses to policy announcements and new information.

 Holding stock investments can incentivize households to monitor monetary announcements due to their impact on stock prices.
 This study examines how stock-investing households adjust their inflation expectations in response to monetary shocks.
 Using individual-level survey data from the U.S., I find that investors raise their short-term inflation expectations following a monetary expansion, in contrast to non-investing households.
 Additionally, investor households increase their non-durable consumption after an expansionary shock, unlike non-investors.
 These findings indicate that holding stock investments motivate households to adjust their expectations and consumption in response to monetary policy shocks, aligned with its intended effects.